ArnoldDP/OStim-Community-Modlist/README.md

  If any of these lines are missing from the enbseries.ini, you can simply copy and paste the missing lines into the file.
 It will work just fine.

-If you do decide to change weather and enb, make sure you disable [Rudy - Zandgar Edit] and [Rudy ENB Cathedral Weathers ADDONS and REQUiRED Files] in the mod organizer, then double check the Skyrim directory and [overwrite] to make sure that none of the enb files are still hanging around.
+If you do decide to change weather and enb, make sure you disable [Rudy - Zandgar Edit] and [Rudy ENB Cathedral Weathers ADDONS and REQUiRED Files] in the mod organizer, then double check the Skyrim directory and [overwrite] to make sure that none of the enb files are still hanging around (they shouldn't be, but redundancy is stability).
 Since this wabbajack uses the stock game method, the Skyrim directory is going to be in the same folder that you installed this list to.
 If you have trouble finding it, you can simply click the folder icon in the top right of MO2, and select open game folder

 ![image](https://user-images.githubusercontent.com/122011472/218272132-feec8b12-a456-43a8-be7b-7a4d495b3b1f.png)